CloudHealth/cht_api_guide/metrics_api.md

 - You can post CPU, memory, and file system metrics only
 - Metrics must be at an hourly resolution
 - An active AWS instance associated with the metrics must already be present and active in the CloudHealth platform and not be Chef-managed
-- Metric retrieval is for individual assets only - for AWS EC2 Instances or file systems of AWS EC2 Instances
+- Metric retrieval is for individual assets only, that is, for AWS EC2 Instances or file systems of AWS EC2 Instances

 When posting to file systems, the associated instance must be present and active as noted above.
 However, if a file system object does not currently exist, a new one is automatically created and linked to the instance.